Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Parihug is a device that lets you hug another person across the internet.
 It looks like a teddy bear.
 The harder you hug it, the stronger the response will be at the other end.

 If you miss a hug, you’ll get an alert on your phone as you can connect your Parihug to your phone using Bluetooth.
-The company is thinking about military spouse networks as a good market for instance.
-It’s a good way for a parent to stay connected to their children for instance.
+The company is thinking about military spouse networks as a good market, for instance.
+It’s also a good way for a parent to stay connected to their children.

 Revinax